Radiation treatment for osteosarcoma

 Each treatment lasts only a few minutes, although the setup time – getting you (or your child) into place for treatment – usually takes longer.
 Young children may be given medicine to make them sleep so they will not move during the treatment.

-For more on radiation therapy, see the “Radiation Therapy” section of our website or our document Understanding Radiation Therapy: A Guide for Patients and Families.
+For more on radiation therapy, see the “Radiation Therapy” section of our website.

 Last Medical Review: 06/13/2014